chhantyal/sorl-thumbnail-async/README.md

 - Celery is used to create thumbnail asynchronously.
 - Thumbnails are pregenerated and cached.
-- Thumbnail options are specified in setting file.
+- Thumbnail sizes and options are specified in one place (your settings file).

 Install
 -------

 `pip install sorl-thumbnail-async`

-Add 'thumbnail' in INSTALLED_APPS.
+Add 'thumbnail' to your INSTALLED_APPS.

 Dependencies
 ------------